wisemantyr/boatwright-shelf-reading/README.md

     The `.` will look for a Dockerfile script in the same directory to build the image from.
 If you choose to name the image differently, you will need to edit the docker-compose.yml file with the image name.
 The place to do so is marked in the file.

     If the source code for the image is edited - ensure the container (see below) is shut down.
 Then run the build command above to push the edits to the image & restart the container to see the changes.

-    See the Docker documentation [here](https://docs.docker.com/compose/).
-Use the default docker/getting-started image tutuorial to learn more about editing images and starting containers.

 5. Create and run the container with the command `docker-compose -f docker-compose.yml up -d`
 6. Use the app at http://localhost/barcodeReport.html